ekiefl/pooltool/narrative/narrative.md

 [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.89.4627&rep=rep1&type=pdf).
 This is
 a pretty groundbreaking paper, because they develop a method to solve the trajectories of pool balls that avoid discrete time integration, the most common way to evolve many-body systems through time.
-To contextualize their algorithm, I should first talk more about discrete time integration.
+To contextualize their algorithm, I should first talk about what they avoid doing: time integration.

 ### Discrete Time Integration